James Francis McIntyre: Early life

 James McIntyre was born on June 25, 1886, in Manhattan to James and Mary (née Pelly) McIntyre.
 His father was a native of New York City and member of the mounted police, and his mother was from Kiltormer, County Galway, Ireland.
 McIntyre attended Public School No. 70 because there was no room for him at the local parochial school.

 His father became totally disabled after falling from his horse in Central Park in Manhattan; his mother then opened a dressmaking business to support the family.
 Following his mother's death in 1896, McIntyre and his father were taken into the nearby home of a relative.
 He did not attend high school, instead becoming an errand boy in the financial market.
 He attended night school at Columbia University and City College, both in Manhattan.

 At age 16, McIntyre became a runner on the New York Stock Exchange, working for the brokerage firm of H.L.
 Horton & Co.
 He was offered a junior partnership at Horton in 1914, but declined it in order to enter the priesthood.
 He then studied at Cathedral College in Queens for a year before entering St. Joseph's Seminary in Yonkers, New York, where he was a friend of future Cardinal Patrick O'Boyle.

 Priesthood

 McIntyre was ordained to the priesthood by Archbishop Patrick Hayes for the Archdiocese of New York on May 21, 1921, at St. Patrick's Cathedral in Manhattan.
-After his ordination, the archdiocese assigned him as assistant pastor of St. Gabriel's Parish on the Lower East Side of Manhattan.
+After his ordination, the archdiocese assigned him assistant pastor of St. Gabriel's Parish on the Lower East Side of Manhattan.
 In 1923, he was named assistant chancellor for the archdiocese.
-He was promoted to chancellor in 1934, and named privy chamberlain by Pope Pius XI on December 27, 1943.
+He was promoted to chancellor in 1934, and named privy chamberlain by Pope Pius XI on December 27, 1933.
 Pius XI elevated him to the status of a domestic prelate on November 12, 1936.

 Following the appointment of Auxiliary Bishop Francis Spellman to archbishop of New York in 1939, McIntyre was named to the archdiocesan board of consultors.
 In 1939, he formed the Columbiettes, a Knights of Columbus women's auxiliary.